Piton077/Piton077/README.md

 - 📝 I'm more or less active on github for my personal projects, but most of my contributions can be tracked on other hubs such as gitlab

-- 💬 Ask me about your business case first, then discuss about tools to bring it to life
+- 💬 Let's brainstorm ideas for your business case first, then discuss about tools to make it happen

 - 📫 Feel free to reach me out **josemoraleswatanabe@gmail.com**